jkszan/Data-Science-Term-Project/OLAP-Dashboard/README.md

  BC                |  302068.7708467641 | 111.05944081250921 |  9818
 ```

 7. Comb Query 2: Getting average Temp, Hectares Burnt, and Total cost from fires burning more than 10 hectares by year.
-(TODO: Iceburg 3 - Electrostatic Pine Tree?)

     ```SELECT EXTRACT(YEAR FROM burncostdate) as year, AVG (averagetemperature) as avg_temp, AVG(hectaresburnt) as avg_burnt, SUM(cost) as total_cost FROM dailyburncost WHERE hectaresburnt > 10 GROUP BY year ORDER BY year;```